edzzn/khalilstemmler-blog/src/pages/blogs/tooling/enforcing-husky-precommit-hooks.md

 ## Intro

 On most projects I've ever worked collaboratively on, _someone_ takes the role of the _code cleanliness champion_.
-It's usually the team lead, and often times, his role involves reviewing [PRs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) and making sure love and care is put into the quality of the code.
+It's usually the team lead, and often times, their role involves reviewing [PRs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) and making sure love and care is put into the quality of the code.

 Quality includes both the chosen **coding conventions** in addition to the **formatting** of the code.